Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/model_input_hierarchy.rst

     Regions that are set to :ref:`"No Production" <AdvancedRegionOptionsSection>` override *all* other settings that would apply to that region, including settings from crop cards.
 OpenAg drops the data for No Productions regions before running the model and the data for a removed region is not included in the model run.

+    ..
         #.
 Hold to Base Case regions:
             :ref:`"Hold to Base Case" <AdvancedRegionOptionsSection>` behave the same way as No Production regions.
 Setting a region as
             Hold to Base Case overrides all the other settings for the region for the model run, including crop modifications that would apply to the region.
 OpenAg drops the data for regions set to Hold to Base Case from the model and re-adds the base case results back for the region after modeling the non-fixed and non-removed regions.
 #.
 Specific region settings:
     Input parameters on a specific region are the highest priority way to specific a single input, such as irrigation water availability.
-If the region is not fixed or removed and a value is set on a specific region modification card, then that value will apply.
+If the region is not set to :code:`No Production` and a value is set on a specific region modification card, then that value will apply.
+Regions set to use :ref:`Simple <SimpleModelingDoc>` modeling will apply values differently than regions using the
+    :ref:`Full <IrrigatedPMPDoc>` model.
 #.
 Region group settings (when available):
     If region groups are available, then parameters provided for a region group will apply for all regions within the region group unless a card is added to the model run for a region within the group, in which case the region-specific